stolksdorf/vitreum/docs/headtags.md

 ### Title
 Sets the title of the document.
 If this is rendered _after_ the page has already loaded, it will dynamically update the document's title on `componentDidMount`.
-It just takes a single string child to render
+It just takes a single string child to render.

 ```jsx
 	<Title>This is my document title</Title>